 For all that’s not known about future changes in consumer purchasing behavior, one thing is certain, according to Nowell: the logistics community will find the necessary solutions.

 “These people are very savvy problem solvers,” he said.
 “Put them in a room and they will find an answer.”

 Those answers are increasingly coming in the form of new technologies.
 Nowell says last-mile tech investments have evolved from proof-of-delivery to route planning and design to the ability to dynamically optimize routes, vehicles and loads to ensure the greatest possible productivity.

 The sources of these technologies are also changing.
-Ten years ago, large parcel delivery providers typically developed proprietary solutions to support their unique processes, technology stacks and use cases.
+Years ago, large parcel delivery providers typically developed proprietary solutions to support their unique processes, technology stacks and use cases.
 Today, even very large logistics operations are investing in best-of-breed solutions from outside providers.

 “They’re now on their second or third generation (of technology),” Nowell explained.
 “They’ve brought it in, deployed it, learned lessons and run through that investment cycle one or two more times.
 With the increased popularity of SaaS and distributed networks, they are now able to configure many off-the-shelf solutions to meet their specific needs.”

 But first, perhaps, a breather.
-Many last-mile logistics providers have been moving too fast in the past 18 months to focus on lessons learned and plan for the future.
+Many last-mile logistics providers have been moving too fast to focus on lessons learned and plan for the future.
 “Hopefully, when this all settles down, they can sit back to look at the future very strategically and solve anticipated problems technically,” Nowell said.
 “We would welcome the opportunity to be part of those discussions.”

 Enhance Your Last-Mile Logistics with Trimble

-As the last 18 months have shown, technology is playing an increasingly important role in optimizing last-mile logistics.
+As the last few years have shown, technology is playing an increasingly important role in optimizing last-mile logistics.